-The most popular technique to realise this connection is collaborative filtering (CF) [9].
+The most popular technique to realise this connection is collaborative filtering (CF) [7].
 Most of the work on collaborative filtering has been focusing on identifying users with similar preferences, and then recommending items that people with similar tastes have approved.
-The adoption of collaborative filtering has arguably been a key factor in the success of Amazon.com: readers are invited to send reviews of books and to rate them on a five-star scale: other readers can comment on how useful the reviews were.
-By so doing, customers with similar tastes are detected and their past purchases used to create recommendations for similar users for what to buy next (i.e., thus connecting supply and demand).
 Traditional collaborative filtering techniques have worked quite well for the mass market and under the assumption of collaborative behaviours.
-However, these techniques have been subject to abuse by malicious behaviours [13]: for example, malicious users could copy honest users' reviews, to gain high similarity scores with them; they could subsequently inject inflated reviews in the system, to trick those users into buying an item or, viceversa, to disrupt an item's sales.
+However, these techniques have been subject to abuse by malicious behaviours [11]: for example, malicious users could copy honest users' reviews, to gain high similarity scores with them; they could subsequently inject inflated reviews in the system, to trick those users into buying an item or, viceversa, to disrupt an item's sales.

 We argue that accurate and robust filtering techniques can be devised by exploiting information from a user's social network.
 We call this approach social filtering.
 The core idea is to give higher weight to recommendations received from trusted users.
 To be trusted, a user must be both well intentioned and competent.
 Traditional collaborative filtering techniques focus only on competence (i.e., the ability to give useful - in a subjective way - recommendations), without considering the fact that competent users may indeed be malicious.
-Rather than relying on all recommendations from similar (i.e., competent) users, our approach specifically looks for well-intentioned users (i.e., users who are willing to provide honest recommendations) among those with whom we have stronger social relationships.
+Rather than relying on all recommendations from similar (i.e., competent) users, our approach specifically looks for wellintentioned users (i.e., users who are willing to provide honest recommendations) among those with whom we have stronger social relationships.

 Social ties are a warranty against malicious behaviors: if the trust inference algorithm is robust, it would be very costly for an attacker to build enough friendships with 'honest' users to effectively subvert the system.
-By so doing, we can prove that social filtering is more robust than traditional CF. Moreover, even in the absence of malign behaviour, we demonstrate that social filtering yields to more accurate recommendations, in situations where social ties intrinsically reveal information about users' similarity (e.g., two friends are more likely to share hobbies and tastes than two complete strangers); this is especially important when dealing with items that strongly appeal only to a small/niche community.
+Indeed, the robustness of CF systems is usually measured in terms of the proportion of malicious nodes in the network, under the assumptions that attackers are not able to create unlimited new identities at will, and they are not aware of the judgements expressed by each peer [18, 2, 16, 15].
+In our approach, these assumptions can be dropped, and the impact of an attack becomes limited by the "intent" ranking of the attacker, which is in turn determined only by the connectivity of malicious nodes in the social network.

-The remainder of the paper is structured as follows: Section 2 describes the philosophy behind social filtering, focusing on the two distinct aspects of intent and competence.
+The remainder of the paper is structured as follows: Section 2 describes the concept motivating social filtering, focusing on the two distinct aspects of intent and competence.
 In Section 3 we discuss SOFIA (SOcial Filtering Algorithm), that is, a specific realisation of social filtering.
 In Section 4 we analyse attacks against which filtering must defend itself, and in Section 5 we demonstrate the accuracy and robustness of SOFIA against two large real dataset, namely Citeseer and Last.fm.
-Finally, Section 6 concludes the paper and discusses future directions of research.
+Finally, Section 6 concludes the paper.